Differential Privacy for Secure Machine Learning in Healthcare IoT-Cloud Systems: Performance Evaluation

 \subsection{Data Set}

-The evaluation employed the UCI AIDS Clinical Trials Group Study 175 dataset, which comprises healthcare statistics from AIDS patients \cite{uci23}.
+The evaluation employed the UCI AIDS Clinical Trials Group Study 175 dataset, which comprises healthcare statistics from AIDS patients \cite{Hammer1996}.
 This dataset encompasses both medical parameters (CD4 counts at baseline and months 20, CD8 counts at baseline and month 20, prescribed medications) and demographic attributes (date, time, age, ethnicity, and gender) that constitute sensitive information whose disclosure could potentially result in privacy violations and social implications.
-The UCI AIDS dataset was selected for its appropriate dimensionality, containing 2,139 observations across 27 variables, which provides sufficient complexity for meaningful ML model evaluation.
+The UCI AIDS dataset was selected for its appropriate dimensionality, containing 2,139 observations across 27 variables, of which 23 serve as input features for model training ($d = 23$).
 The dataset exhibits significant class imbalance with 75.7\% of samples in class 0 (censored) and 24.3\% in class 1 (failure), reflecting realistic clinical trial outcomes.
 To address this imbalance, we employed undersampling to create balanced training sets with equal representation (417 samples per class, 834 total), improving model convergence and preventing majority-class bias under DP noise.
+Table~\ref{table:dataset-composition} reports the exact instance counts per class at each stage of the data pipeline to facilitate independent replication.
+The dataset was partitioned into 80\% training and 20\% test sets using stratified random splitting (random seed 42) to preserve class proportions.
+No separate validation set was employed; hyperparameter selection was based on established defaults from the literature rather than data-driven tuning, ensuring that the full training set was available for DP noise calibration.